tuxfuxch/yarc/webinterface.yarc/readme.md

   * TochSwipe Plugin for jquery (https://github.com/mattbryson/TouchSwipe-Jquery-Plugin)
   * Kabooga for first testing and help in buxfixing, author of webinterface.xrc
   * Martijn for correction of addon.xml, XBMC Team Member
   * ruth440 for testing and feedback.
-I was helped to go into the right direction
+I was pointed into the right direction

 ###Contact me